Fraction Calculator

 Three and five sevenths is twenty-six sevenths. - Subtract: 26/3 - 26/7 = 26 · 7/3 · 7 - 26 · 3/7 · 3 = 182/21 - 78/21 = 182 - 78/21 = 104/21

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(3, 7) = 21.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 3 × 7 = 21.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by canceling.

-In other words - twenty-six thirds minus twenty-six sevenths is one hundred four twenty-firsts.
+In other words, twenty-six thirds minus twenty-six sevenths equals one hundred four twenty-firsts.

 Rules for expressions with fractions: